tenebris-tech/Golang-API-Example/README.md

 # Golang API Example

-Copyright (c) 2021 Tenebris Technologies Inc.
+Copyright (c) 2021-2023 Tenebris Technologies Inc.

 See the LICENSE file for further information.

-This is an example of how to implement a production quality HTTP server in Golang using github.com/gorilla/mux and how to limit the number of concurrent requests.
+This is an example of how to implement a production HTTP server in Golang using github.com/gorilla/mux and limit the number of concurrent requests.

 A log wrapper example is also included.
-It currently writes logs to stdout using fmt.Printf, but can be updated to send log events to another destination (see logger.go).
+It currently writes logs to stdout using fmt.Printf, but can be updated to send log events to another destination (see api/logger.go).

 HTTP routes are defined in routes.go.